codepath/android_guides/Leveraging-the-Gson-Library.md

 #### Matching variable names to JSON keys

-For instance, if our property name matches that of the JSON key, then we do not to annotate the attributes.
+For instance, if our property name matches that of the JSON key, then we do not need to annotate the attributes.
 However, if we have a different name we wish to use, we can simply annotate the declaration with `@SerializedName`:

 ```java